nyu-popl-fa23/final-prep/README.md

        yield t
    ```

+   **Disclaimer**: Arguably, unlike for our implementation of the
-   **Disclaimer**: Arguably the monadic version of the function
+   interpreter, the monadic version of the function `fibMemo` does not
-   `fibMemo` does not improve over the non-monadic version.
-Also,
+   improve over the non-monadic version in terms of code
-   there is a much more efficient way to compute the `fib` function
+   clarity.
+Also, there is a much more efficient way to compute the
-   that does not rely on memoization (see part 2 of the exercise).
-The
+   `fib` function that does not rely on memoization (see part 2 of the
-   sole purpose of this exercise is to practice writing monadic code
+   exercise below).
+The sole purpose of this exercise is to practice
-   and understanding how it works.
+   writing monadic code and understanding how it works.

 2. A simpler and even more efficient solution is to make the function